 April is Autism Awareness month and was kicked off on April 2nd with Light it up Blue!
 People worldwide showed their support by donning blue shirts and ribbons, changing their light bulbs on their houses to blue, and major buildings across the world including the Pyramids, Empire State Building, Sydney Opera House, and more glowed… Read More April is Autism Awareness: Music Therapy with Autism

 My first son was born at the end of last year and as a first time Mom I’m learning first hand how a child grows and develops.
 Of course I’ve studied child development in my education, worked with children of all ages throughout my life, and specialize in working with children.
-However, watching the… Read More How I Use Music With My Son
+However, watching the daily… Read More How I Use Music With My Son

 I love the start of the new school year!
 Its a time for new opportunities, a fresh beginning, and it means that the holidays are right around the corner.
 For many parents getting kids back to a structured routine is a welcome change.
 Kids also enjoy getting back to a structured schedule with school and… Read More Back to School